 Designing Your Alarm System

-In order to establish the fire protection goals for automatic fire alarms, there are minimum levels of protection that are mandated.
+In order to establish the fire detection goals for automatic fire alarms, one must take into consideration that there are minimum levels of detection that are mandated.
 These parameters are controlled by building code, insurance agencies, and other authorities.
 The alarm designer details specific components, arrangements, and interfaces necessary to reach these goals.
 There is equipment that is manufactured specifically for these uses.
 They are used to develop standardized installation measures during the design process.
 We use NFPA 72 – the National Fire Alarm Code that is the most widely used in the United States – as the installation standard.

 Components of Fire Alarms

 There are many parts of a fire alarm system that must all work together seamlessly such as:

 - Smoke Detectors (Incuding photoelectric, ionization and beam stylized versions)

 - Heat Detectors (Including Rate-of-Rise and Fixed Temperature versions)

 - HVAC Duct Detectors

 - Strobe Lights